INNOVATION

 Vibration Patterns

-The PCBA is programmed to vibrate with a certain rhythm and intensity.
-Many sex-toys have up to 10 vibrating patterns, though users generally prefer constant vibrations.
-Therefore, I opted for the three steps of intensity and only one variable patterns for more creative use.
+The PCBA is programmed to vibrate at a certain rhythm and intensity.
+Many sex toys have up to 10 vibration patterns, although users generally prefer a constant vibration.
+That is why I chose the three intensity levels and only one variable pattern for more creative use.

 User Testing

-Once we received a working prototype I could conduct proper testing and make further refinements.
+Once I had a working prototype, I was able to test it properly and make further refinements.

 Wearable Massager Packaging